mrupnig/PAGE2EzDrama2DraCorTEI/README.md

 # PAGE2EzDrama2DraCorTEI
-A userfriendly streamlit workflow to digitalizie plays.
+A userfriendly streamlit workflow to digitalize plays.